eu command line

-Eucalypt is available as a command line tool, eu
+Eucalypt is available as a command line tool, eu, which reads inputs

 and writes outputs.